CubicLu/gh-pabau/apps/bridge-api/README.md

    Duration: 89ms`
 2. `http://localhost:4000/graphql` > Enable tracing.
 To trace the Graphql response till full request completion rate

+#!!IMPORTANT

-Improper usage of middlewares leads to request delays Improper usage of context and queries leads to query performance issues If in doubt should u write a regular query or use `ctx.prisma` to retrieve data, for the majority of the cases u should use the latter
+Improper usage of middlewares leads to request delays Improper usage of context and queries leads to query performance issues If in doubt, should u write a regular query or use `ctx.prisma` to retrieve data, for the majority of the cases u should use the latter
 Use the tools to your advantage.

 # Testing locally